AdobeDocs/experience-platform.en/help/release-notes/latest/latest.md

 To get started, read the [Use Case Playbooks overview](/help/use-case-playbooks/playbooks/overview.md), which provides an overview of the playbooks' functionality, their purpose, and an end-to-end demonstration, including how to create instances and import generated assets into other sandbox environments.

-To learn how you can access and set up an inspirational sandbox to experiment and explore various use case playbooks, see the [Discover the correct playbook](/help/use-case-playbooks/playbooks/discover.md) document.
+To learn how you can access and set up an inspirational sandbox to experiment and explore various use case playbooks, see the [Navigate to Use Case Playbooks](/help/use-case-playbooks/playbooks/navigate.md) document.

 To learn more about [!DNL Use Case Playbooks], read the following documentation pages: